cmontesano/xappt/README.md

 ```
 $ xappt
-usage: xappt [-h] [--version] {selfcheck} ...
+usage: xappt [-h] [--version] {} ...

 positional arguments:
-  {selfcheck}  Sub command help
+  {}  Sub command help
-    selfcheck  If running from a cloned copy of the git repository, check to
-               see if the code being run matches the remote.

 optional arguments:
   -h, --help   show this help message and exit
   --version    Display the version number
 ```

-By default, only the `selfcheck` command is available.
-The `selfcheck` command is only really useful when working on **XAPPT** itself, or as an example.

-So let's walk through creating a custom plugin.
+Let's walk through creating a custom plugin.
 I'll be doing this on Linux, but the process is pretty similar on other systems.

 First, make sure that xappt is installed: